isabeldudlyke/isabeldudlyke.github.io/_film/Eliphas.md

     <div class="film-summary">
       <p><strong>Summary:</strong></p>
       <p>Alone in a barn at night, a girl prepares a satanic ritual with a goat’s blood—unaware something ancient is watching.
 Created for my Senior capstone in Cinematic Arts. </p>
+      <p>Funded by the Robert E. Pristo Filmmaking Award and the Creative Arts Award.</p>
     </div>
   </div>